favionline/partner-events-tracking/doc/implementation-guide/server-to-server.md

 * use `{FAVI-TRACKING-ID}` which should be replaced by the *Tracking ID* you were assigned by your account manager at FAVI
 * can optionally send the *Server-Side Token* in the `X-Favi-Partner-Events-Server-Side-Token` header (see dedicated section above about this functionality)
-* should be using JSON bodies
+* should be using JSON body

 Common types used in the API (both requests and responses):